Chart Color Schemes

 Cumbalum demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 31.6% currently enrolled in formal education: 12.4% in primary, 8.9% in secondary, and 3.5% in tertiary education.
+Educational participation is high, with 31.6% currently enrolled in formal education.
+This includes 12.4% in primary education, 8.9% in secondary education, and 3.5% pursuing tertiary education.

 Frequently Asked Questions - Education